grumat/glossy-msp430/Firmware.shared/docs/TimDmaWave.md

 So, glossy-msp430 provides a clock signal in the range of 350 kHz (+/- 100 kHz), for these MSP430 families with the help of `TimDmaWave` template class.

 # Requirements and Properties

 The following MCU resources are required to implement this class:
+- A reference to **system clock** data-type
 - A **master** timer
 - A **slave** timer
+- The frequency of the timer tick to generated each wave toggle.
 - The **DMA channel** for the *Update Event* of the master timer to toggle the GPIO pin
 - The **DMA Channel** for the *Update Event* of the slave timer that will turn operation off when the programmed toggle count is reached.